QubitPi/docker-docs/guides/python/develop/index.md

 ## Next steps

-In the next section, you'll learn how you can locally test and debug your workloads on Kubernetes before deploying.
+In the next section, you'll learn how you can set up linting, formatting and type checking to follow the best practices in python apps.